Bias Testing and Mitigation in LLM-based Code Generation: Conclusion and Future Works

-In this work, we propose a code bias testing framework to uncover biases (e.g., age, gender, ethnicity) in code generation models.
-Based on the framework, we assess current SOTA code generation models and we observe that all of the tested code generation models are sometimes response bias code functions. we observed that larger language models do not mean fewer code bias behaviors.
-To mitigate bias in the code generation models, we propose three bias mitigation strategies.
-Finally, we have released the dataset and source code in~\cite{codebiasassessment}.
-Code generation model researchers and developers can use our framework to improve their code generation models.
+In this work, we propose a code bias testing framework and a large scale empirical study to uncover biases (e.g., age, gender) in code generation models.
+Based on the framework, we assess current SOTA code generation models, and we observe that all of the tested code generation models sometimes generate biased code functions.
+We observed that larger language models do not mean fewer code bias behaviors.
+To mitigate bias in the code generation models, we propose five bias mitigation templates.
+We release our dataset and source code in~\url{https://github.com/huangd1999/CBS}.
+In our future work, we will evaluate more code generation models~(e.g., Gemini, Copilot, and CodeX), more bias attributes~(e.g., culture), and more scenarios~(e.g., academy admission).